TheSoftwareHouse/rad-modules-docs/docs/security-details.md

 REQUEST_BODY_KEYS_TO_HIDE:

 - **_Description_**: We don't want to look at our users' private data so by default we hide some common properties.
-If you want to cheng that please provide your string with words you want to hide separated witch coma `,`
+If you want to cheng that please provide your string with words you want to hide separated with coma `,`
 - **_Default_**: `"password,token,accessToken,accessKey,authorization"`

 IS_USER_ACTIVATION_NEEDED: